Le Lexique

 art·of·liv·ing (n.m.)

-Not a category, but a way of being, and perhaps the only category that matters.
+Not a category, but a way of being.
+And perhaps the only category that matters.

 col·lec·tions par·tic·u·lar (n.f.pl.)